 Find an area you’re not at all comfortable with and draw it again and again, from different angles, different scenes, etc.

-Last year, I did this with rocks.
+In 2019, I did this with rocks.
 In about 2 months, I finished one hundred little scenes with rocks in them, which greatly improved my drawing skills in this area.
 It also filled about 20 pages in my sketchbook.

 You can do the same thing with literally anything.
 Can’t draw hands?
 Let’s face it, who can?
 Set yourself a goal to draw a ton of hands as quickly as possible!